Contents - Click a link to skip to the section you want to read

 As if all of these wonderful advantages to giving up meat are not enough, you will also be doing a great deal to help the environment, lessen the impact of climate change, and help stop the barbaric treatment of animals by the food industry as well.

 So, why not set a date and try out giving up meat for 30 days?
-It really isn’t as hard as you think and the benefits of doing so are absolutely incredible.
+It really isn’t as hard as you think and the benefits of giving up meat are absolutely incredible.